Let Plant Biotech look after your plant production/propagation contract requirements with tissue culture

 - Please feel free to contact us with your query and we will be happy to supply you with the relevant information.

-- We put your plant into tissue at for no cost to you, provided your order is over 5000 plants per year*
+- We put your plant into tissue culture at for no cost to you, provided your order is over 10,000 plants per year*

 - You can give us your plant material to put into tissue without worrying about quarantine restrictions or costly DAFF inspection fees, especially if you need to split your deliveries over the year